Willemdumee/Sketch/readme.md

 ==========

 - Create a Lightspeed shop (and create at least 1 product, 1 collection, 1 category, 1 product, 1 brand, 1 tag and 1 text page)
 - Change 'config.php' to connect to your Lightspeed shop.
-You should define urls to
+You should define the url to
   * Index page
-  * Collection page
-  * Category page
-  * Product page
-  * Text page

 License
 ==========